touficbatache/SecretHitlerSvelte/README.md

 **Note:** The `-g` flag installs a package (here Firebase CLI) globally, which allows you to call it from any command line on your local computer.

-II - Then, you'll have to create a Firebase project with the following features turned on:
+**II - Then, you'll have to create a Firebase project with the following features turned on:**

 - Authentication
+- AppCheck
 - Functions
 - Realtime Database
 - Hosting